 The tomatillos will have turned olive in color and the peppers should be fork-tender.
 Using a slotted spoon, transfer the onion, Poblano pepper, garlic cloves, and tomatillos to a food processor.
-Fish out the Fresno chilies, cut in half lenghthwise, remove the tops, seeds, and ribs before adding them to the food processor.
+Fish out the cilantro stems, discard.
+Take out the Fresno chilies, cut in half lenghthwise, remove the tops, seeds, and ribs before adding them to the food processor.

 Add 1 tablespoon of Kosher salt, cilantro, lime juice, and a ladle of the cooking liquid (add more if needed).
 Process until smooth.
 Pour the Poblano pepper mixture into the bowl containing the shredded chicken.